 MyAccount allows you to access your council tax, housing benefit and business rates online for free 24 hours a day, seven days a week.
 This is a secure online service for Newcastle residents and businesses.

 - Get access to your bills and notifications securely

 - Get email alerts when new bills or notifications are issued

-- Notify Necastle City Council immediately of any changes in your personal details
+- Notify Newcastle City Council immediately of any changes

 Or alternatively contact Newcastle City Council: Council Tax Enquiries

 Where can I get benefits advice?

 You can get benefits advice from a local independent service.
 They can help guide you through the application process and explain how some benefits may impact upon another:

 - Citizens Advice Newcastle give advice to anyone in Newcastle

 - Your Homes Newcastle (YHN) can give their tenants benefit and debt advice.
 Phone: 0191 277 1190 or make a referral online for yourself